AgonConsole8/agon-docs/docs/GPIO.md

 ## GPIO Pinouts - Agon Light 2

-Whilst the pin numbering system is different, the genral layout is the same, apart form the last right hand two pins.
+Whilst the pin numbering system is different, the general layout is the same, apart form the last right hand two pins.

 ![](./images/iopinsAL2.png)